DFE-Digital/teacher-services-cloud/documentation/aks-logs.md

     ```

 These are just a few examples of the many queries that you can write using KQL to retrieve AKS Log Analytics data.

-# Logit.io logging

-Pod log forwarding to logit.io has been enabled within each cluster.

-Filebeat runs in each node, and monitors for pods with the annotation "logit.io/send: true".
-Once identified, logs will be sent to the cluster BEATS_URL which is contained in the cluster KV.

-Services that use terraform-modules can enable logit.io logging by adding "enable_logit: true" to app environments.